mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 .. note::
    :class: note-ed-hidden-title

-   The optional buttons are enabled via the :menuselection:`Menu --> Preferences --> Throttle Screen Status Row Preferences`.
+   The optional action bar buttons are enabled via the :menuselection:`Menu --> Preferences --> Throttle Screen Status Row Preferences`.

    See the `Action Bar`_ section of this page for more information.